huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 # 4 Application Scenario #
 ## 4.1 Querying FPGA Images ##
 After registering an FPGA image, you can use the fis query subcommand to query information about FPGA images owned by youself.
 After the **status** of an FPGA image changes to **active**, you can use the corresponding FPGA image ID to load, delete, and associate the FPGA image.<br/>

+> With the fis query subcommand, you can only query information about **FPGA images owned by youself**.
+For purchased and shared FPGA images, you should use the **fis association query subcommand**.
+For example, you can refer to [Query the Shared FPGA Image](#querying-the-shared-fpga-images) to find out how to query the shared FPGA Image.

 The fis query subcommand displays FPGA image information in a table, and also supports pagination query.
 For more details, see [Query Subcommand](#query-subcommand).

 ### Example ###